Low-Impact Exercises for Beginners to Build Strength and Mobility

 How to Progress Safely

-You can also use a simple scale:
+You can use a simple progression plan like this:

 - Week 2: Add a few repetitions where comfortable